bitfocus/companion-module-allenheath-sq/HELP.md

 *	Model:				your SQ model
 *	NRPN Fader Law:		same as your MIDI configuration on console !!
 IMPORTANT !!
 *	Default talkback...:	channel number where is connected your talkback microphone
+*	MIDI channel:			MIDI channel used to communicate with SQ !!
+IMPORTANT !!
+*	Retrieve console...:	Modality to retrieve console status

 ### Soft keys 9 - 16 on SQ5
 To configure soft keys 9 - 16 on SQ5 you have to use MixPad application.
 After initially configuration, all settings will be stored in SQ memory until next configuration or console reset.
 To avoid deleting the soft key configuration when change scene, set "block" in Scenes Global Filter.